Your Children Can Easily Learn To Earn, Save & Invest Their Money. Learn The 7 Steps, My Wife & I Use With Our Children To Teach Them Life Lessons.

 You need to discuss what jobs are worth how much money up-front before the job is completed.

-When they are young 50 cents could seem like a huge amount of cash, but by the time they hit their teens minimum wage will be the standard to which they negotiate.
+When they are young 50 cents will seem like a huge amount of cash to them, but by the time they hit their teens minimum wage will be the standard to which they negotiate.

 4. Children are Expert Asset Buyers